Pregnancy Discrimination Lawyer in Allentown, PA

 Title VII and the PHRA also place limits on the kinds and amounts of damages you can recover if you are illegally discriminated against at work.
 Under Title VII, for example, there is no cap on economic damages.
 However, the combined amount of compensatory and punitive damages you can recover is limited based on the size of your employer:

 Like Title VII, the PHRA does not limit economic damages.
-Unlike Title VII, however, the PHRA does not limit your compensatory damages and does not allow punitive damages.
+Unlike Title VII, however, the PHRA does not restrict your compensatory damages and does not allow punitive damages.

 The different types of damages available to you under Title VII and the PHRA can be confusing.
 That is why you should retain an experienced pregnancy discrimination lawyer like me to help you recover the full extent of your damages.

-How Long Will It Take To Resolve A Pregnancy Discrimination Case?
+How Long to Resolve a Pregnancy Discrimination Case?

 If you handle your pregnancy discrimination case on your own, it can take a lot longer to resolve.
-This can cause a lot of uncertainty, stress and wasted time.
-In order to make sure that your case is moving toward resolution, it is necessary to have an experienced workplace discrimination lawyer by your side.
-For more information, please do not hesitate to reach out to my office by calling 610-936-6863.
+This can cause significant uncertainty, stress, and wasted time.
+To make sure that your case is moving toward resolution, it is necessary to have an experienced workplace discrimination lawyer by your side.
+Contact us online or call 610-321-3538.
 Free consultations are available, so there is no risk to get started.